Psyzkaller: Learning from Historical and On-the-Fly Execution Data for Smarter Seed Generation in OS kernel Fuzzing: Approach

 Since Syzkaller guarantees that for every $ap \in CT$ there exists at least one $cf$ such that $CT[ap][cf] > 0$, Line~\ref{alg:rw:bw_ret_fw} always returns a valid candidate.
-Upon forward expansion success, the pair $(ap, cf)$ is added to $G$ as part of the syscall sequence, and also stored in the $visited$ set to prevent redundant expansions.
-Backward expansions operate analogously, where $(cf, ap)$ is added to both $G$ and $visited$ upon success (Line~\ref{alg:rw:fw_succeed}).
+Upon the success of forward expansion, the pair $(ap, cf)$ is added to $G$ as part of the generated sequence, and also stored in the $visited$ set to prevent redundant expansions.
+Backward expansions operate analogously, where $(cb, ap)$ is added to both $G$ and $visited$ upon success (Line~\ref{alg:rw:bw_succeed}).

-This iterative expansion continues until the constructed sequence reaches the default Syzkaller length threshold (typically 30).
-The final syscall sequence is then derived by performing a topological sort over the pairs in $G$.
+This iterative expansion continues until the constructed sequence reaches the length threshold in Syzkaller (typically 30).
+The final syscall sequence is then derived by performing a topological sort in $G$.
+Notably, the RandomWalk strategy in Algorithm~\ref{alg:genrandomwalk} performs not only on the starting and/or the end syscall of the target syscall sequences, but also any intermediate syscalls.
+This `generalization' may result in the pairs in $G$ ultimately forming a `syscall tree' rather than a one-dimensional syscall sequence.
+However, the sorting algorithm ensures that the syscall sequences extracted from $G$ conform to the expanding order applied to the original sequence.